RezaKatebi/RezaKatebi.github.io/_pages/about.md

 ---

 # Bio
 My name is Reza Katebi.
 I am an Astrophysics PhD student in department of physics and astronomy at Ohio University.
 After coming here, I have been working on Active Galactic Nuclei (AGN) and the behaviour of the accretion disk around the Super Massive Black Holes at their center.
 Before coming here, I worked with SXS collaboration on simulating binary black hole mergers with extremal spins and gravitational waves emitted from them.
-Recently, I have also started to work on Machine Learning and Deep Learning both as side projects because I am very interested in them and also their usage in astronomy.
+I have also been working on Machine Learning and Deep Learning both as side projects because I am very passionate about them and their practical usage.

 # Education
 * **Ohio University (2014 - Present):** PhD Candidate in Astrophyics